Mar 03, 2024

 • Support for cross-region parameters: Users can add multiple integrations for Parameter Store to multiple regions and sync secrets to these regions all at once using the Doppler dashboard.

-Final Thoughts: Elevating AWS Secrets Management
+Final thoughts: Elevating AWS Secrets Management

 AWS Systems Manager Parameter Store has evolved from its original purpose of managing configuration data to become a cost-effective solution for secrets management within the AWS ecosystem.
 Despite its advantages, Parameter Store has certain limitations, such as the absence of built-in secrets rotation and auditing capabilities as well as challenges with default encryption and cross-region replication.